 BUT (there’s always a catch, isn’t there?), asking for more information better qualifies your leads and, in many cases, shows them you’re actually capturing the information needed.

 Let me give you an example.

 Advanced Grass is an artificial grass solution.
-They were able to achieve a 214% increase in conversions by splitting up their lengthy opt-in form into two parts: contact information and qualifying information.
+They were able to achieve a 214% increase in conversions by splitting up their lengthy opt-in form into two parts: contact information (like email address and phone number) and qualifying information.

 By simply splitting their form into two parts, they are taking advantage of the psychological principle of commitment and consistency, well known in the marketing world thanks to Dr. Robert Cialdini’s book Influence: The Psychology of Persuasion.

 Basically, Cialdini found that people are more likely to take additional steps towards something if they’ve already committed to the first step.
 In the case of advanced grass, they already committed to entering their contact info, so they’re more likely to enter the few extra details.

 Additionally, asking for the right information builds trust.
 How could you give an accurate quote for your artificial grass if the company didn’t know how many square feet you need or what kind of project it is?

 The bottom line?
 You may ask for more info, but split your form into two steps.

 Sometimes in our landing pages, we’re focusing on entirely the wrong offer.
 Maybe people don’t want a ‘free trial’ or ‘free consultation’.
 What about a free eBook or a free tool, instead?